ShayJay Fishing Charters

 Southern Flounder

-Southern Flounder are masters of camouflage, blending right into sandy or muddy bottoms.
-They usually run 15-18 inches, but can get up to 3 feet long.
-You'll find them in shallow coastal waters, bays, and estuaries.
-Fall is the best time to target them as they move to deeper waters to spawn.
-Flounder are ambush predators, lying in wait for prey to pass by.
-Anglers love 'em for their tasty, white meat and the challenge of hooking them.
-To catch one, try drifting or still fishing near the bottom.
-Use live bait like mullet or shrimp on a Carolina rig.
-Here's a local tip: when you feel a bite, don't set the hook right away.
+Southern Flounder are ambush predators that like to hunker down in sandy or muddy bottoms.
+They typically run 15-18 inches and 2-5 pounds, though bigger ones aren't uncommon.
+You'll find them in shallow coastal waters, estuaries, and even up into freshwater at times.
+Fall is prime flounder season as they move to deeper waters to spawn.
+Anglers enjoy targeting flounder for their tasty white meat and the challenge of detecting their subtle bites.
+To catch them, try drift fishing or anchoring near drop-offs or channels.
+Use live bait like mud minnows or finger mullet on a Carolina rig.
+Here's a local trick: when you feel a bite, don't set the hook right away.
 Give the flounder time to grab the bait and turn it in its mouth.
-Count to three, then gently lift your rod tip.
-Once you feel weight, set the hook hard.
-Patience is key with these flat fish.
+Count to three, then reel down and lift the rod tip to set the hook.

 Southern Flounder